DN530 BA Humanities Languages, Linguistics & Cultures (AYS1)

 Stage 3 Options - *A)MIN0OF:

-Students who remain in UCD for the full year must take a MINIMUM of 15 credits from these level 3 modules.
-Students who are in UCD for just one trimester must take a MINIMUM of 5 credits from these level 3 modules.
-(NOTE: some modules listed below are 10 credits).
+Students who remain in UCD for the full year must take a MINIMUM of 30 credits from these level 3 modules.
+Students who are in UCD for just one trimester must take a MINIMUM of 15 credits from these level 3 modules.
+(NOTE: some modules listed below are 5 credits and some are 10 credits).

-Students who remain in UCD for the full year must take a MINIMUM of 15 credits (3 modules) from these level 2 modules.
-Students who are in UCD for just one trimester must take a MINIMUM of 5 credits (1 module)from these level 2 modules.
+Students who remain in UCD for the full year may take a MAXIMUM of 10 credits from these level 2 modules.
+Students who are in UCD for just one trimester may take a MAXIMUM of 5 credits (1 module)from these level 2 modules.

 AH20280 Queer Art Histories Autumn 5